8 years 3 months

 Located in Yanchep.

 When you see the picture, read the profile & think "This is the one!"
 I want to hear from you!
-Please message me with your email address so I can send you an application form.
+Please message me so I can send you an application form.
 Although it's important for these adoptees to find their forever homes asap, there will be an informal interview process to see if you both match.
 This is the difference between adopting & buying and it serves the really important purpose of keeping you together for life.
 All family members will be included in the adoption process.
 Everyone counts.

 1. Message me.